 4. Schools with International and Global in their name without any apparent reason

 The American Embassy School in New Delhi would fall in the second category.
-Below is an excerpt from the American Embassy School’s admission page, “. . .
+Below is an excerpt from the American Embassy School’s admission page as on 14-Jun-2019, “. . .
 The American Embassy School was established to enable American children to study under the American system of education, as well as third country nationals (non-Indian, non-US) that are in Delhi on a temporary basis for the purpose of employment.
 The American Embassy School is not in competition with Indian schools, and is neither designed nor empowered to serve the needs of Indian students.”

 Simply put, a school that offers an international curriculum such as IB or IGCSE can be said to provide an International education in the Indian setting.

 On the other hand, an International school provides an international setting, which is usually in the form of a multinational community, along with its international curriculum.

 • Allow continuity in education for children of internationally mobile parents